kaaengine/kaa/docs/reference/engine.rst

 A camera projects the image of the 2D scene onto the screen.
 You can move, rotate or scale the camera by setting its properties.

+To get a Camera instance, either

+1) use the :attr:`Scene.camera` property which returns a default camera, or
+2) Access a specific view on a Scene via :attr:`Scene.views` and then access the camera property via :attr:`View.camera`

 .. note::